Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Methodology

 \subsection{Trainable Quantum Feature Map via Data Re-uploading}

 To encode the latent representation $\mathbf{z}$ into the quantum Hilbert space, we employ a data re-uploading strategy with trainable scaling parameters~\cite{perez2020data}.
-Compared with fixed encoding schemes (e.g., standard angle encoding with static coefficients), data re-uploading introduces additional trainable degrees of freedom in the encoding map, which can increase expressivity and provide flexibility for optimization under a fixed circuit template.
+Compared with fixed angle encodings, data re-uploading introduces trainable degrees of freedom in the encoding map, which can increase expressivity and provide flexibility for optimization under a fixed circuit template.

 We construct $U_{\theta_q}(\mathbf{z})$ as a sequence of $L$ layers.
 Each layer $\ell$ consists of a feature-dependent rotation block $U_{\mathrm{rot}}^{(\ell)}$ followed by a fixed entangling block $U_{\mathrm{ent}}^{(\ell)}$.
 The overall unitary is